Azure-Samples/rag-postgres-openai-python/docs/using_entra_auth.md

     psql -h $(azd env get-value POSTGRES_HOST) -U $(azd env get-value POSTGRES_USERNAME) -d $(azd env get-value POSTGRES_DATABASE) -p 5432
     ```

 5. In psql, use `\d` to list the tables.
 When you `SELECT` from a table, select only the columns you're interested in, to avoid rendering the vector embeddings in the terminal.
+If you get an authentication error, you may need to refresh the token with a new one.

 ## Using Entra auth with pgAdmin